jovaneyck/LearnPrologNow/README.md

 # LearnPrologNow
-My take on the "Learn Prolog Now" exercises.
+My take on the "Learn Prolog Now" exercises, a book that is freely available [online](http://www.learnprolognow.org/lpnpage.php?pageid=online).